-Realtime Gaming (RTG) marched into the online gaming market in 1999 with a plan to be a leader in the industry, as everyone else seemed to lack a clear vision of where they were going.
-Software developers were all creating closed, proprietary systems that would lock online casinos into the company’s platform, but down in Atlanta, Georgia the folks at RTG had other ideas.
+Marching into the market in 1999 with a plan to be an industry leader, Realtime Gaming (RTG) realized competitors lacked clear vision of which direction to take.
+Software developers were creating closed, proprietary systems locking partners into the company’s platform, but down in Atlanta, Georgia they had other ideas.

-With their open source strategy RTG allowed a licensee to buy its gaming software and mold it into any conceivable system that they wanted, (similar to the old VHS vs. Beta war in the 1980s).
-Payout percentages could be adjusted on individual games and they could be changed day-to-day or hour-to-hour as the operator saw fit.
-This turned into a “license to steal” for some rogue online casinos and RTG piled up stacks and stacks of player complaints – far more than its competitors.
+An open source strategy allowed RTG licensees to buy its products and mold them into any system desired (similar to the VHS vs. Beta war in the 1980s).
+Payout percentages could be adjusted on individual games and changed day-to-day or hour-to-hour as operators saw fit, unfortunately turning into a “license to steal” for some rogue casinos, piling up stacks of player complaints.

-Meanwhile the United States Congress was trying to shut down online gambling as they were receiving boat-loads of cash from Las Vegas lobbyists to do so.
-In 2006, the Unlawful Internet Gaming Enforcement Act (UIGEA) passed that sent almost every software developer fleeing from the American market, demanding that operators purged all of the United States accounts in their systems.
-However, Realtime Gaming had been dealing with these sorts of crises all along and were well-positioned for the transition.
+Meanwhile, the United States Congress was trying to shut down online gambling as they were receiving massive amounts of financial incentives from Las Vegas lobbyists to accomplish the task.
+In 2006, the Unlawful Internet Gaming Enforcement Act (UIGEA) was passed, sending the lion’s share of software developers fleeing from the American market, demanding that clients purged all United States accounts from their systems.
+However, Realtime Gaming had been previously dealing with similar crises and were well-positioned to transition.

-Rather than issue self-protection dictates to its licensees, RTG saw the conflagration of United States online gambling as a marketing opportunity.
-The company not only continued to service the American market but they actually encouraged new clients to come on board.
-There were necessary tweaks made to the operation, of course, and the RTG team was dispatched to Costa Rica with the company became part of Hastings International, based in Curaçao, Netherlands Antilles.
+Rather than issue self-protection dictates to licensees, RTG saw a huge potential for increased revenues and not only continued to service the USA, but actually encouraged new clients to come on board.
+Of course, necessary changes were made and operations were dispatched to Costa Rica to become part of Hastings International, based in Curaçao, Netherlands Antilles.

-Customer problems were also turned over to the mediators at Central Disputes System (CDS) Corporation.
-When all of the smoke cleared, Realtime Gaming is still offering its technology on an open source platform and there are more RTG-powered casinos open to American players than the next two software providers combined.
-Now that’s a lot to choose from.
+Customer problems were also turned over to mediators at Central Disputes System Corporation (CDS).
+Ultimately, they’re still offering technology on an open source platform and more RTG-powered casinos are open to American players than the next two competitors combined.
+A decisive victory was complete.

-Realtime Gaming clients may be able to tinker with the mathematics and rules of the games but there is no compromising the look of their products.
-Their video slots are shooting for a level beyond cartoony and the table games aim for deeper colors and sharper graphics, (see the woodgrain, feel the cushions).
-An RTG game looks sharp and plays fast in every corner of the United States.
+Clients may be able to tinker with game mathematics and rules, however, product appearance is never compromised.
+Video slots achieve a level above “cartoony” and tables aim for deeper colors and sharper graphics (see the woodgrain, feel the cushions).
+Everything looks crystal clear and unfolds fluidly from any corner of the country.

-With more than twenty years of experience, RTG has built a catalog of over 250 games with a heavy emphasis on slots and video poker.
-There is a smattering of classic slot games and at least one option for the entire range of products with solid offerings of SicBo, Keno, Craps, War, virtual scratch tickets and much more.
+In business for over twenty years, RTG has built a huge catalog of over 250 titles, a heavy emphasis put on slots and video poker.
+A smattering of classic creations mix with at least one variant of most products, SicBo, Keno, Craps, War, and virtual scratch tickets leading the way.

-Since casino partners can alter the settings on both bonuses and payout percentages, an RTG gaming experience can be very unpredictable, which can lead to fun excitement or a devastating experience – therefore, it’s obviously best to stick to reputable operators that come trusted.
-Their other claim to fame is that they were one of the first developers to institute multi-player poker and linked progressive jackpots across its platform.
+Since partners can alter settings for both bonuses and payout percentages, experiences are somewhat unpredictable, obviously resulting in either fun excitement or devastating nightmares, therefore, it’s wise to stick to reputable and trusted destinations.
+Another claim to fame is they were one of the first to institute multi-player poker and linked progressive jackpots across its platform.

 Realtime Gaming Blackjack

-- Blackjack: The standard rules of an RTG hand include the dealer hitting on a Soft 17 (Ace and six).
-The player is able to double on any two cards, double after a split, and split twice except with Aces.
+- Blackjack: Standard rules include dealers hitting on Soft 17s (Ace and six), those seated able to double on any two cards, double after a split, and split twice except on Aces.

-- European Blackjack: Players sitting in on this RTG variation will find the dealer receiving no hole card so every bet may be lost to a subsequent surprise blackjack.
-The dealer disadvantage comes from standing on a Soft 17.
-Doubling is allowed on hard 9s, 10s, and 11s only.
+- European Blackjack: Dealers don’t take hole cards so all stakes may be lost to subsequent surprise blackjacks.
+The dealer disadvantage comes from standing on Soft 17s, doubling strictly allowed on hard 9s, 10s, and 11s.

-- Blackjack with Perfect Pairs: This is RTG‘s standard game of 21 with a side bet on the first two player cards matching.
-The House Edge for the side bet in a six-deck game is 6.11%.
+- Blackjack with Perfect Pairs: Standard 21 with a side bet on the first two player cards matching.
+House Edge for side antes using a six-deck shoe is 6.11%.

-- Pontoon: This is the British game of 21 with the “pontoon” standing in for blackjack.
-The other top hand in the game is a 5 card hand that automatically pays 2 to 1 regardless of the dealer hand.
+- Pontoon: This is British 21 with “pontoon” replacing blackjack.
+The other top result is 5 card hand, automatically awarding 2:1 regardless of what dealers hold.

-- Super 21: Super 21 gives players the smallest odds in the RTG suite of blackjack games but the House Edge is still less than 1.50%, depending on the number of decks in play.
-It pays automatically for multi-card 21s and a bonus for a blackjack with diamonds.
-The giveback to the House is that naturals only pay even money.
+- Super 21: This holds the smallest odds for an RTG blackjack product yet House edge is still less than 1.50%, depending on number of decks utilized.
+It instantly pays for multi-card 21s and a bonus for all diamond blackjacks, in exchange for only winning even money on naturals.

 Live Dealer Blackjack